janole/code-bandit/README.md

 🚧 **Alpha Release** — Code Bandit is experimental but rapidly evolving.
 We recommend using it in git repositories so you can easily review and revert changes.

-**Coming Soon:**
+**Recent Additions:**
+- 🎯 VS Code extension with smart commit messages
+- 📝 Comprehensive command options and session management
+- 🔧 Enhanced tool safety and file system operations
+- 📊 Multiple output formats and stdin support
+- 🌐 Expanded AI provider support

+**Roadmap:**
-- 🌐 Web interface
+- 🌐 Web interface and dashboard
+- 🔌 Plugin ecosystem for custom tools
 - 📱 Mobile companion app
-- 🔌 Plugin ecosystem
-- 📊 Analytics dashboard
+- 🤖 Advanced code understanding and suggestions

 ---